Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 --target master --level=DEBUG
 ```

-### Logging UnderFileSystem calls
+### Logging UnderFileSystem Operations

+Sometimes it can be useful to log all operations on under storage.
-On the master, debug-level RPC logging for File System level RPC calls can be turned on (e.g.,
+On the master, debug-level logging for UnderFileSystem operations can be turned on (e.g.,
 creating/reading/writing/removing files on UFS) using the `logLevel` command:

 ```console